Independent School: Comprehensive school.

 Information Management Division: A division of ODCTE that collects, processes and analyzes CareerTech student data and information for program management, planning and decision-making.

 Instructional Framework: The ODCTE-approved organizational structure based on the Career Cluster Model.
-The Instructional Framework identifies the knowledge and skills, courses and career majors necessary to be successful in each career cluster.
+The Instructional Framework identifies the knowledge and skills, courses and career majors/programs necessary to be successful in each career cluster.

 Instructional Services: A division of the ODCTE responsible for implementing a comprehensive statewide staff development program for CareerTech educators and partners.
 The program includes instructional management, leadership programs, teacher recruitment and retention and conference and meeting planning coordination.